Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

           // Forward interface
           at::Tensor npu_add_custom(const at::Tensor& x, const at::Tensor& y, const at::Scalar &alpha)
           {
-              // Construct the output tensor
+              // Construct output tensor
               at::Tensor result = npu_preparation::apply_tensor_without_format(x);
               // Compute the output result
-              // Call the EXEC_NPU_CMD interface to compute the output result
+              // Call the EXEC_NPU_CMD interface to complete the computation of the output result
-              // The first argument format is aclnn+Optype, and the subsequent arguments are inputs and outputs respectively EXEC_NPU_CMD(aclnnAdd, x, y, alpha, result);
+              // The first argument follows the format aclnn+Optype, and the subsequent arguments are inputs and outputs respectively
+              EXEC_NPU_CMD(aclnnAdd, x, y, alpha, result);
               return result;
           }